jcrooks33/palona/architecture.md

 DraftSummary.jsx: Displays the summary of prior interactions, with an option to save to HubSpot.

-NextSteps.jsx: Lists recommended next steps; may include automated actions such as meeting scheduling.
+NextSteps.jsx: Lists recommended next steps.